-All information provided will be entered into our grants management database and used solely for the purpose of the grants application process (please see Healthcare Research Governance Overview section 3).
-When a grant has been awarded, contact details will also be added to the Association's contact database for the purpose of providing you with MND Association information only, eg deadline dates for grant rounds, symposium details, and any other relevant information.
-(There will the opportunity to opt out of receiving these).
+All information provided will be entered into our grants management database and used solely for the purpose of the grants application and awarding processes (please see Healthcare Research Governance Overview section 3).
+When a grant has been awarded, contact details will also be added to the Association's contact database, for the purpose of providing you with MND Association information only eg deadline dates for grants rounds, symposium details, Association magazine and any other relevant information.
+(There will be the opportunity to opt out of receiving these).